1. Home

 Undergraduate Researcher

-Ella is a Junior majoring in Psychology with a minor in Human Development and Family Studies, as well as a Business Fundamentals Certificate.
+Ella is a Senior majoring in Psychology with a minor in Human Development and Family Studies, as well as a Business Fundamentals Certificate.
 She intends to go to graduate school to pursue a master’s degree in counseling and work with children and families in the future.
 Ella spends her free time reading, working out, being outdoors, and getting involved in her THON organization as much as she can.

 Yejin Park